tensorflow/tfjs-tsne/README.md

 ### .iterate(iterations: number): Promise<void>

 When running tsne iteratively (see section below).
-This runs runs the tsne step for the specified number of iterations.
+This runs the tsne step for the specified number of iterations.

 ### .coordinates(normalize: boolean): tf.Tensor